Tanju Okan

-Tanju Okan (August 27, 1938 – May 23, 1996) was a Turkish singer.
+Tanju Okan (27 August 1938 – 23 May 1996) was a Turkish singer.

 Life

-He was born in İzmir on 27 August 1938.
+Okan was born in İzmir on 27 August 1938.
 He received his primary and secondary education in Manisa and Balıkesir.
 Afterwards, he went to Italy for vocal training.
-In 1961, he began singing professionally in Ankara and then in İstanbul.
+In 1961, he began singing professionally in Ankara and then in Istanbul.
 He married twice and was the father of a son.
 During the 1990s, he retired and began living in Urla, a small seaside town of the İzmir Province.
-He died from cirrhosis on May 23, 1996.
+He died from cirrhosis on 23 May 1996.

 Career

 In the early 1960s, he was a solo singer in the Müfit Kiper orchestra.
 In 1964, he represented Turkey in the Balkan Music Festival, together with Tülay German and Erol Büyükburç.
 In the same year, he produced his first 45 rpm record.
 He had a powerful sound and could easily sing three styles of music popular in the 1960s in Turkey: new compositions, covers of Western music and arranged Turkish folklore music (türkü).
 In the 1970s, he sang two songs which became instant hits; In 1972 Öyle sarhoş olsam ki ("I wish I was so drunk") and in 1974 Kadınım ("My Woman").
 In 1973, he featured on the multi-singer melody Arkadaş Dur Bekle (Turkish version of Auntie) together with Modern Folk Üçlüsü and Nilüfer.

 He also starred in eleven movies.